tirthakarmahesh211/oer_chatshaala/README.md

  - Run 'npm install' on the command line to install required dependencies as mentioned in packasge.json
  - Rename secrets_example.js as secrets.js in the root or main directory/folder.
  - Fill in the required fields in the secrets.js file and save it.
- - Generate Web-Push Vapid keys as explained in the secrets_example.js file
  - Run 'node app.js' on the command line.
  - Open the browser and type 'http://localhost:3000/' to test the app.

-The App does nothing as yet, just some barebones!